 What Are LED Strip Lights?

 Flexible LED strip lights are thin circuit boards that house a series of small LED chips.
-You’ll also hear these lights referred to as LED strip lighting, LED tape lights, or LED ribbon lights.
-Strip lights come in a variety of different chip types, widths, lengths, and outputs.
+You’ll also hear these lights called LED strip lighting, LED tape lights, or LED ribbon lights.
+Strip lights come in various chip types, widths, lengths, and outputs.
 They typically have adhesive tape on the back for easy installation.
 Depending on the type of strip you have, you can change the color, CCT, brightness, or mode when paired with a compatible controller or dimmer.

 LED strip lights are commonly used for under-cabinet lighting, backlighting, display case lighting, accent lighting, bar lighting, landscape lighting, and vehicle lighting.
 Strips can be cut at indicated cut marks, meaning they fit almost anywhere and are customizable for any project.